michelin/kafkactl/README.md

       version: 1
 ```

-This example assumes there is a subject named "commons.address-value" with a version 1 already available in the Schema Registry.
+This example assumes that a subject named `commons.address-value` with version 1 is already available in the Schema Registry.

-Your schemas ACLs are the same as your topics ACLs.
-If you are allowed to create a topic "myPrefix.topic", then you are automatically allowed to create subject myPrefix.topic-key and myPrefix.topic-value.
+Your schema's ACLs are the same as your topic's ACLs.
+If you are allowed to create a topic `myPrefix.topic`, then you are automatically allowed to create the subjects `myPrefix.topic-key` and `myPrefix.topic-value`.

 ## Administrator